swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

 As you will define the entire experiment pipeline with DVC, you can safely remove all the custom rules from the main `.gitignore` file so DVC can manage them for you.
 At the end of this chapter, DVC should have updated all the gitignore files if necessary.

-Update the `.gitignore` file to keep Python elements with the following content.
-The rest will be added by DVC.
+Update the `.gitignore` file to remove your experiment data.
+The required files to be ignored will then be added by DVC.

 ```sh
 ## Python